dzmitry-lahoda/lahoda-xyz/resume/it.md

 I grow scalable, fast, secure and maintainable code one light day at a time.

-Living and paying taxes in Portugal.
+Live in Portugal since 2022.

 Continuously improving at mathematics, finance, cryptography and engineering.